Equatorial Guinea: Languages

 Since its independence in 1968, the main official language of Equatorial Guinea has been Spanish (the local variant is Equatoguinean Spanish), which acts as a lingua franca among its different ethnic groups.
 In 1970, during Macías' rule, Spanish was replaced by Fang, the language of its majority ethnic group, to which Macías belonged.
 That decision was reverted in 1979 after Macías' fall.
 Spanish remained as its lone official language until 1998, when French was added as its second one, as it had previously joined the Economic and Monetary Community of Central Africa (CEMAC), whose founding members are French-speaking nations, two of them (Cameroon and Gabon) surrounding its continental region.
 Portuguese was adopted as its third official language in 2010.
 Spanish has been an official language since 1844.
 It is still the language of education and administration.
 67.6% of Equatorial Guineans can speak it, especially those living in the capital, Malabo.
+Spanish is spoken as a native language by a small minority usually in larger cities.

-French was only made official in order to join the Francophonie and it is not locally spoken, except in some border towns.
+French was only made official in order to join the Francophonie, and it is not locally spoken, except in some border towns; and Portuguese was only made official in order to join the Community of Portuguese Language Countries, so it too is not locally spoken, although the Annobonese and local Catholics have links to the language.

-Aboriginal languages are recognised as integral parts of the "national culture" (Constitutional Law No. 1/1998 21 January).
+Aboriginal languages are recognised as integral parts of the "national culture" (Constitutional Law No. 1/1998, 21 January).
 Indigenous languages (some of them creoles) include Fang, Bube, Benga, Ndowe, Balengue, Bujeba, Bissio, Gumu, Igbo, Pichinglis, Fa d'Ambô and the nearly extinct Baseke.
 Most African ethnic groups speak Bantu languages.